 Way to Introduce the Story:

 “How many of you know what a skeleton is?”
 Explain as needed.
 “How many of you have seen a skeleton?”
-Kid’s love to talk about gory stuff (dead animal they saw on the road that was just a skeleton etc.) If they don’t have a story then share one (or make it up).
+Kids often enjoy talking about gory events (dead animal they saw on the road that was just a skeleton etc.) If they don’t have a story then share one of your own.
 Of course, adapt it to your audience.
 Don’t give little ones nightmares.
 After you have talked about an actual or real skeleton then ask them what they would think if the bones started rattling together and then flesh and skin started appearing.
 “Wouldn’t that be scary?
 Did you know that one time someone in the bible had a dream about skeletons that came back to life?”

 The people of God were still prisoners in Babylon.
 They lived far away from their home country.
 Sometimes the people were very sorry that they had not obeyed God.
 If they had obeyed God then they would not be prisoners.
 It was like the nation of Israel was dead.
 The people were so sad that they did not even have any hope that things could change.